s7m0n/fritzbox-munin/README.md

         env.fritzbox_username <fritzbox_username>
         env.fritzbox_password <fritzbox_password>
-        env.traffic_remove_max true # if you do not want the possible max values host_name fritzbox
+        env.traffic_remove_max true # if you do not want the possible max values env.configured_ahapowertemp_device_names <device name> # if using ahapowertemp plugin you can specify which devices to read power and temperature information host_name fritzbox

-5. Create symbolic links to `/etc/munin/plugins`.
+6. Create symbolic links to `/etc/munin/plugins`.

-6. Restart the munin-node daemon: `/etc/init.d/munin-node restart`.
+7. Restart the munin-node daemon: `/etc/init.d/munin-node restart`.

-7. Done.
+8. Done.
 You should now start to see the charts on the Munin pages.

 ## Localization